home edit page issue tracker

 The ADJ tag is intended for ordinary adjectives only.
 See DET for determiners and NUM for numerals.

 In accordance with the UD approach, ordinal numerals (առաջին, երկրորդ, ութերորդ, հարյուր հիսուներորդ) are tagged as adjectives, although the traditional grammar classifies them as numerals.
-They behave like adjectives both morphologically and syntactically, with the exception that they cannot be compared.
+They behave like adjectives both morphologically and syntactically, with the exception that they cannot form degrees of comparison.

 Examples